endorpersand/lc3-ensemble-test/doc/API.md

 ### autograder.LC3UnitTestCase.assertSubroutineCalled(label: str, args: list[int] | None = ..., *, directly_called: bool = ...)

-Asserts that a subroutine was correctly called after `self.callSubroutine`.
+Asserts that a subroutine was correctly called during an execution.

 For example, if a helper subroutine `"BAR"` is expected to be used in subroutine `"FOO"`, this could be done by producing: